 Yelp!
 A Gym As Soon As You Can

 In addition to looking up some of the best restaurants in your new neighborhood, take some time to look up nearby gyms that you can join as soon as you arrive.
 Trust me, if you can spend a couple of seconds on your iPhone looking up 4+ star restaurants on yelp!
 You can easily take a couple more seconds to search local gyms in the area.

 Not a gym fan?
 Why not kickbox or dance it up?

 These days, disliking the gym is not an adequate excuse for no exercise.
 There are plenty of different types of fitness classes and fun, challenging, and great activities for raising your fitness levels and know-how.
 Some of these include martial arts (kickboxing, Brazilian jiu-jitsu, boxing), dance (salsa, hip hop, modern, ballet), and yoga.
 If you’re adventurous enough to be a travel nurse, then signing up for a beginner’s class in martial arts or dance should be a walk in the park.

 The Home Gym Alternative

 Okay, we get it.
 You don’t want to do the gym thing and exercising with a random group of strangers in a yoga or dance class is not your thing either.
 Creating a home gym and doing bodyweight exercises is a great alternative to staying active and moving well.
 Just pack a set of resistance bands, invest in a suspension training cord, and set up some workout space in your home.

 Wellness and Balance Over Fitness

-Don’t overdue your diet or your exercise program because you’ll burn out fast, but don’t go too easy on yourself or else it’ll take a long time to see progress.
-Work towards balance and your pathway to wellness and fitness will be a little easier.
+Don’t overdo your diet or your exercise program because you’ll burn out fast, but don’t go too easy on yourself, or else it’ll take a long time to see progress.
+Work towards balance, and your pathway to wellness and fitness will be a little easier.